voucherifyio/voucherify-openapi/docs/guides/development/Management-API.md

 order: 81
 ---

-## Management API benefits
+## Management API Benefits

-Management API introduces API calls that let you perform account-related operations connected with projects, users, metadata and custom events' schemas, webhooks, stacking rules, and branding.
+Management API introduces API endpoints that let you perform account-related operations connected with:
+- projects,
+- users,
+- metadata schemas
+- custom event schemas,
+- webhooks,
+- stacking rules,
+- branding.

 The three main advantages of the Management API are:

 1. **Automation**: Streamline the process of creating new projects, configuring them, and adding users, among other tasks.
 2. **Accelerated Delivery**: Experience faster delivery times for new projects.